 Managing & Creative Director

 Tim Rawle has a creative background in architecture, art and design.
 He trained as an architect at Downing College, Cambridge, where he has been a Fellow Commoner for many years, and at the Architectural Association in London, where he was Caldicott Scholar.
 He is also a graduate of St Martin’s School of Art and the Central School of Art & Design.
 His passions are architectural and landscape photography, English architectural history and illustrated books.
-Tim has lived and worked in Cambridge and Oxford for forty years, and has an intimate knowledge of both university cities.
+Tim has lived and worked in Cambridge and Oxford for over forty years, and has an intimate knowledge of both university cities.